suddenlyGiovanni/coding_challenge--hello_fresh/README.md

 - [x] You implemented actual authentication with the use of passport or something similar.

 ## Installation
+to run the code locally follow these installation instructions:
+- install MongoDB;
+- install Node.js;

 ```bash
 $ git clone -b development https://github.com/hellofreshdevtests/suddenlyGiovanni-frontend-test.git
 $ cd suddenlyGiovanni-frontend-test